matan-yes/dataScientistWorkshop_ex2/README.md

 dataframe_test<-tail(dataframe, -train_rows)[-1] # [-1] that means that we delete the passengerID attribute

 ```
-## This is our well preperd data set for trainig our model.
+## This is our well preperd data set for trainig our models.
 We can see that the noisy attributes got removed
 ```{r}

 str(dataframe_train)